 - If baking from frozen, place taquitos seam side down on tray and bake at 475° for up to 25 minutes.
 Check for crispness.

 - Remove toothpicks.
-Serve with sour cream, Avocado Salsa, Guacamole, or Homemade Salsa.
+Serve with sour cream, salsa, and guacamole.